GuledAli30/aws-wordpress/README.md

-# 🌐 Hosting a WordPress Website on AWS EC2 and Pushing to GitHub
+# 🌐 Hosting a WordPress Website on AWS EC2 Instance

 ## Table of Contents
 1. [Introduction](#introduction)